 The all-familiar decimal system is used in the metric system of measurements.
-In base-10 positional notation there are 10 decimal digits—0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
-Say, 4359 mean 4 thousand, 3 hundred, 5 tens and 9 digits.
+In base-10 positional notation, there are 10 decimal digits—0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
+Say, 4359 mean 4 thousands, 3 hundreds, 5 tens, and 9 digits.
 In other words:

-4359 = 4×103 + 3×102 + 5×101 + 9×100
+4359 = 4⨯103 + 3⨯102 + 5⨯101 + 9⨯100

 We traditionally measure time in the duodecimal system.
 There are 12 zodiac constellations, 12 months, there 2⨯12 hours in a day (12 hours from midnight to noon and from noon to midnight or, in the Talmudic system, 12 hours of daylight and 12 hours of the night).
 Unless you use military time, your clock is divided into 12 hours.

 Historians connect decimal and duodecimal systems with finger counting.
 There are 10 digits (fingers) on two hands—hence the use of the decimal system with ten digits.
 Human fingers (not counting a thumb) each has three bones—phalanges.
 Four fingers times thee phalanges in each finger give a convenient base-12 counting system.

-And his brothers saw that their father loved him more than all his brothers, so they hated him, and they could not speak with him peacefully.”
-(Gen. 37:4)
+And his brothers saw that their father loved him more than all his brothers, so they hated him, and they could not speak with him peacefully.
+(Genesis 37:4)

 Little did they realized that the Jewish nation was destined to be built based on the “dozenal” principal—there would be twelve tribes (shevatim) of Jacob corresponding to twelve permutations of the Tetragrammaton!

-Joseph, on the other hand, personified sephirah of Yesod, which, in a human body, corresponds to a male procreative organ or a tong.
+On the other hand, Joseph personified the sefirah of Yesod, which, in a human body, corresponds to a male procreative organ or a tongue.
 Both serve as organs of connection.
-We connect with others through speech, with the tong being the primary organ of speech.
-A husband intimately connects to his wife through the sexual organ.
-The origin of this connectedness is the sephirah of Yesod, which connects Zah (Partzuf Zeer Anpin) with its female counterpart, Nukvah d’Zah (Malchut).
-The number 12 represents twelve lines that connect six sephirot of the Zah.
-It is not coincidental then that Joseph personified the “dozenal” principal—the number 12.
+We connect with others through speech, with the tongue being the primary organ of speech.
+A husband intimately connects to his wife through his sexual organ.
+The origin of this connectedness is the sefirah of Yesod, which connects the Z”A (Partzuf Zeer Anpin—the Microprosopus) with its female counterpart, Nukvah d’Z”A (Malchut).
+The number 12 represents twelve lines that connect six sefirot of the Z”A. It is not coincidental, therefore, that Joseph personified the “dozenal” principal—the number 12.